If you were to believe the online hype, you could easily think that making money as an FBA (Fulfilled by Amazon) seller is a doddle.

 Now, the first part of that is pretty straightforward.
 In fact, your per unit fulfillment fee may very well be less than it would if you were looking after it yourself.
 Amazon has built up an incredible web of logistics partners that allows it to keep costs down.

 There are no real qualms here.
 Factor this fulfillment fee into the selling price, which you’d be doing anyway, and you’re fine.

 Here’s the simplest way of putting things; if you have products sitting too long at an Amazon warehouse then you are going to pay through the nose for them.

 If from experience or research you know there are certain SKUs in your inventory that don’t sell quickly then I’d recommend you steer clear of using FBA for them.

 FBA isn’t going to work for everyone on the marketplace.
 But then again, it’s not designed to.

-Traditionally, the items that work best for FBA tend to be small (in terms of both weight and dimensions).
+Traditionally, the items that work best for Amazon FBA sellers tend to be small (in terms of both weight and dimensions).
 I’m not saying outright that over-sized goods should be disregarded entirely, but you could very easily find yourself with a hefty storage fee to pay a few months down the line.